acrolinx/clj-queue-by/README.md

 ## Motivation

 We developed this library with a program in mind that requires a central in-memory queue.
-The queu should allow the program to serve active users in a timely manner while still ensuring that users with massive traffic get their job done eventually.
+The queue must allow the program to serve active users in a timely manner while still ensuring that users with massive traffic get their job done eventually.